-After hiking to Gordon Creek Waterfalls, we drove to Nine Mile Canyon.
-From it's name, you'd imagine that it would literally be nine miles - in reality, Nine Mile Canyon is actually a 70 mile long Backcountry Byway.
-The BLM believes it derived it's name from, when in 1869, John Wesley Powell was exploring the Green River.
+From its name Nine Mile Canyon, you'd imagine that it would literally be nine miles.
+In reality, Nine Mile Canyon is actually a 70 mile long Backcountry Byway.
+The BLM believes it derived its name from, when in 1869, John Wesley Powell was exploring the Green River.
 The expeditions cartographer used a nine mile transect for mapping and the canyon retained that name.

-In June 2015, a group of friends and I summited Broads Fork Twin Peaks in Big Cottonwood Canyon via Robinson's Variation.
+Broads Fork Twin Peaks in Big Cottonwood Canyon via Robinson's Variation is not for the weak nor beginner hiker.
+It's a tough, long day.
 If you've done any research on this peak, you've seen several routes that will lead you to the top.
 My friend who lead us on this hike, had done it other the ways, but wanted to try this route out.
 I was up for anything!
 He had heard it was do-able, but steep.
 Robinson's Variation was also appealing to us because it could be done as a loop hike - up Robinson's, summit, then down the traditional Broad's Fork route.